Indian Blue Peafowl (Peacock)

 Appearance:

-The male peafowl has a shiny blue body, neck and head with patches of white below and above its eyes, and blue tipped feathers on top of its head.
+The male peafowl has a shiny blue body, neck and head with patches of white below and above its eyes, and blue-tipped feathers on top of its head.
 The back of its wings are grayish-brown, and white feathers spread from its bottom.
 Males have a train of feathers at their rear, which is almost two-thirds of their body in length.
 Peacock feathers have patterns resembling eyespots.
 The peacock’s train is not the same as its tail.
-The train is made of up quills which keep feathers straight, and the real peacock tail is brown.
-The female peafowl has a white face, throat, and belly, with a metallic green upper breast.
-Its back, head, and the back of its neck are brown.
+The train is made of up quills that keep feathers straight, and the real peacock tail is brown.
+The female peafowl has a white face, throat and belly, with a metallic green upper breast.
+Its back, head, and the back of its neck are brown or beige.
 Females have the same train of feathers, but they’re much shorter and don’t have the same eyespots.

 Size: